OliwierWijas/OliwierWijas.github.io/Workshops2.md

 ![image](https://github.com/OliwierWijas/OliwierWijas.github.io/assets/119060666/1c7a581f-9b38-40dd-83e9-34ccdbbe0962)

-##### Before starting remember to keep track of the module-info.java file in order to include important libraries and to export proper packages if needed.
+##### Before starting remember to keep track of the module-info.java file in order to include important libraries and to export proper packages if needed!

+##### Also remember that even though we give you full implementation of the needed classes, you can still ask questions if something is unclear to you, especially about the new topics including: the Observer pattern, the State pattern and the MVVM pattern.

 #### Step 1 - the Person class